 Chances are you will have a negative impact on your personal relationships and employment, and you could have a hard time finding new employment following this conviction.
 Your credit could be affected adversely, and you might even have a hard time applying for and winning the ability to live where you choose as housing depends on reputation, to some degree.

 The only thing that could help you in the event that you are arrested for felony DUI is a qualified and dedicated DUI criminal defense lawyer – someone who understands the legal system where you live and knows who all the players are in order to get the best response for you.
-Our attorneys are experienced criminal defense attorneys who specializes in DUI law can help you avoid many if not most or all of the punishments that can come with felony DUI – something you could never hope to do on your own.
-Should you ever find yourself in trouble over a DUI, make sure you call our law firm as soon as possible, 510-842-0750.
+Our DUI lawyers are experienced criminal law attorneys who specializes in DUI law and can help you avoid many if not most or all of the punishments that can come with felony DUI – something you could never hope to do on your own.
+Should you ever find yourself in trouble over a DUI arrest, make sure you call our criminal defense law firm as soon as possible, 510-842-0750.